Levothyroxine is a medicine, licensed by Wockhardt, which is used to treat low levels of thyroid hormones.

 Levothyroxine is a synthetic hormonal treatment which increases the level of hormones in those with an underactive thyroid.

 The condition is usually diagnosed following a blood test which looks for the blood level of the T3 and T4 hormones.

 If left untreated, hypothyroidism can lead to complications such as heart problems, mental health issues, peripheral neuropathy, infertility and myxoedema.

-Levothyroxine works to replace the hormones which your thyroid gland produces, known as thyroxine.
-During the course of treatment, regular blood tests will need to be taken.
-This is to determine the right dosage and to make sure the treatment is working for you.
+Levothyroxine works to replace the hormones which your thyroid gland produces, known as T3 and T4.
+During treatment, regular blood tests will need to be taken.
+This is to determine the right dosage and to monitor your condition.

 Once the right dosage has been achieved, you will need further blood tests to ensure the treatment is working effectively.

 It is possible to have an underactive thyroid without exhibiting any symptoms, though treatment is not usually given in these circumstances.
-However, treatment may be suggested if symptoms occur.
+However, treatment may be suggested if symptoms develop.

-Levothyroxine should be taken once in the morning before food or caffeinated beverages, as these can effect the thyroid.
+Levothyroxine should be taken once in the morning before food or caffeinated beverages, as these can affect the thyroid.